Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM OpenAPI(swagger) specs

-**Output Message** : The response is defined without a default error response implementing,please add it.
+**Output Message** : The response is defined without a default error response implementation,please add it.

-**Description** : Per ARM Specs, Every operation must have a default error response implementing.
+**Description** : Per ARM Specs, every operation must have a default error response implementation.

 **CreatedAt**: May 21, 2020

 **LastModifiedAt**: May 21, 2020

-**How to fix the violation**: For each operation response add a default error response implementing:
+**How to fix the violation**: For each operation response, please add a default error response implementation:
 The following would be valid:

 ```json